rust-lang/rust/text/0000-restrict-constants-in-patterns.md

 the type in question.
 Attributes added in this way will be **exempt from the feature gate**.

+## Exhaustiveness and dead-code checking

+We will treat user-defined structs "opaquely" for the purpose of exhaustiveness and dead-code checking.
+This is required to allow for semantic equality semantics in the future, since in that case we cannot rely on `Eq` to be correctly implemented (e.g., it could always return `false`, no matter values are supplied to it, even though it's not supposed to).
+The impact of this change has not been evaluated but is expected to be **very** small, since in practice it is rather challenging to successfully make an exhaustive match using user-defined constants, unless they are something trivial like newtype'd booleans (and, in that case, you can update the code to use a more extended pattern).

+Similarly, dead code detection should treat constants in a conservative fashion. that is, we can recognize that if there are two arms using the same constant, the second one is dead code, even though it may be that neither will matches (e.g., `match foo { C => _, C => _ }`).
+We will make no assumptions about two distinct constants, even if we can concretely evaluate them to the same value.

+One **unresolved question** (described below) is what behavior to adopt for constants that involve no user-defined types.
+There, the definition of `Eq` is purely under our control, and we know that it matches structural equality, so we can retain our current aggressive analysis if desired.

 ### Phasing

 We will not make this change instantaneously.
 Rather, for at least one